XadillaX/aliyun-ons/README.md

 # Aliyun ONS SDK for Node.js

-SDK of Node.js for Alinyun ONS.
+SDK of Node.js for Aliyun ONS.

 > **ONS** (Open Notification Service) is a message queue service of [aliyun](http://www.aliyun.com/product/ons/) based on MetaQ (RocketMQ).